lshpaner/model_metrics/source/performance_assessment.rst

 we generate ROC curves to visualize their discriminatory power.

-ROC AUC (Receiver Operating Characteristic Area Under the Curve) provides a single scalar value representing a model’s ability to distinguish between positive and negative classes, with a value of 1 indicating perfect classification and 0.5 representing random guessing.
+ROC AUC (Receiver Operating Characteristic Area Under the Curve) provides a single scalar value representing a model's ability to distinguish between positive and negative classes, with a value of 1 indicating perfect classification and 0.5 representing random guessing.
 The curves are plotted by varying the classification threshold and calculating the true positive rate (sensitivity)